Skip to content

 Age Eligibility for an RESP

 The beneficiary of the RESP is the child it is opened for, and they will receive the funds at maturity to pay for their post-secondary education.
-Once the beneficiary enrolls in an eligible post-secondary program and starts attending post-secondary school, they can begin withdrawing Education Assistance Payments (EAP) to pay for education-related expenses like tuition, textbooks, school fees, housing, and more.
+Once the beneficiary enrolls in an eligible post-secondary program at a post-secondary institution, they can begin withdrawing Educational Assistance Payments (EAP) to pay for education-related expenses, such as:

 There are no annual RESP contribution limits.
-You can contribute as much or as little as you like each year depending on your budget.
-Some people like to make monthly contributions while others prefer to make a lump-sum contribution.
-However, there is a lifetime contribution limit of $50,000 per beneficiary.
-Additionally, the Canada Education Savings Grant (CESG) matches 20% of annual contributions up to $2,500, providing a maximum of $500 per year in grants.
+You can contribute as much or as little as you like each year, depending on your budget.
+Some people like to make monthly contributions, while others prefer to make a lump-sum contribution.
+However, there is a lifetime contribution limit of $50,000 per beneficiary, and a lifetime grant maximum of $7,200.

 Maximizing Benefits in an RESP